hmrc/accessibility/docs/common-issues/error-summary.md

 4. Check date input fields focus the first field containing an error.

-## 3. Page title
+## 3. Page title not prefixed with the word 'Error'

-Page title not does not follow the service standard [validation pattern](https://design-system.service.gov.uk/patterns/validation/) when an error occurs.
+The page title not does not follow the service standard [validation pattern](https://design-system.service.gov.uk/patterns/validation/) when an error occurs.

 Although not strictly an issue with the Error summary component the two are inherently linked.
-Assistive technology users will become familar with the pattern and know that when the page title is proceeded with the word "Error" their focus will be automatically set to a specific place on the page, i.e. to the Error Summary.
+Assistive technology users will become familar with the pattern and know that when the page title is proceeded with the word "Error: " an error has occured and their focus will be automatically set to a specific place on the page, i.e. to the Error Summary.

-### Cause

-The page title is not updated when a validation error occurs with the prefixed with the word 'Error:'.

 ### Impact